 The robotic process or one of its dependents does not exist, has been deleted, or you do not have permission to access it.

 Robotic subprocesses execute as part of the main parent's robotic process execution.
 Their definition is set at the time the robotic process execution was requested, and any changes to the subprocess afterwards will not be reflected in the pending execution.
-In Appian RPA, robotic subprocesses are run synchronously, meaning the parent process will wait for the subprocess actions to complete before resuming the rest of the workflow.
+Robotic subprocesses are run synchronously, meaning the parent process will wait for the subprocess actions to complete before resuming the rest of the workflow.

 The subprocess's execution log is contained in the parent process's log.
 Therefore, when a robotic process is run as a subprocess of another automation, that execution will not display in the subprocess' own execution log.
 However, when the robotic process is executed as an independent process, its execution will appear in its own execution log.